Pravargav/Amadeus/SAC/sentences/imp.md

 -> I was trying to persuade/convince her to stay at home after witnessing a series bus accidents.

--> a court case there are three entities suspect,witness and accused.
+-> A court case there are three entities suspect,witness and accused.

 -> I stopped at the very first step/right at the beginning.